ausil/PiDP-11/README.md

-i# Github repository for the PiDP-11 project
+# Github repository for the PiDP-11 project

 This is a packing of the offical bits for the pidp-11 project in a git repo with some updates